Year 1 Attack Defend Shoot Unit 2 Lesson 3

 Key Questions

-• Can you name a sport where you can bounce the ball to yourself? (basketball, handball)
+• Can you think of a sport where players bounce the ball to themselves?
+(Like basketball or handball)

-• What do you need to remember when bouncing the ball to yourself?
+• What do you need to remember when you bounce the ball to yourself?

 Bouncing ball to self